webpack/webpack-dev-middleware/README.md

 // The index path for web server, defaults to "index.html".
 // If falsy (but not undefined), the server will not respond to requests to the root URL.

-### lazy

-Type: `Boolean`
-Default: `undefined`

-This option instructs the module to operate in 'lazy' mode, meaning that it won't recompile when files change, but rather on each request.

 ### mimeTypes

 Type: `Object`